Skip to content

 Why This Matters for You and Your Family

-If your name, email, or contact details ever passed through The Marton Agency—whether you are a playwright, a translator, a producer, a theater company representative, or a family member listed on a contract—this breach puts you at immediate risk.
+If your name, email, or contact details ever passed through The Marton Agency—whether you are a playwright, a translator, a producer, a theater company representative, or a family member listed on a contract—this claimed breach puts you at immediate risk.
 Stolen internal files can be searched, sold, or combined with other leaks to build a complete profile of your household.
 For ordinary people, that often leads to phishing emails that look legitimate because they reference real projects or payments you made years ago.
 Children or spouses whose information appears on family-linked contracts can also become targets, especially when gaming accounts or school email addresses are later connected through shared phone numbers or addresses.

 The Doxxing and Identity-Chain Implications